davedoesdev/simple-crypt/README.md

 ## Crypt.prototype.sign(data, cb)

-> Sign a SHA-256 hash of some data using the key you passed to [Crypt](#cryptkey-options) when you created this object.
+> Sign a SHA-256 hash of some data using the key you passed to [Crypt.make](#cryptmakekey-options-cb) when you created this object.
 If you passed a (PEM-encoded) RSA private key then the hash is signed using RSASSA-PSS.
 Otherwise, HMAC-SHA-256 is used to sign the data.

 **Parameters:**

 - `{Object | Buffer | String} data` The data to be signed.

-  - If you didn't pass `options.json` as `false` to [Crypt](#cryptkey-options) then the data will be JSON-serialized before it's encrypted.
+  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-serialized before it's encrypted.
 Otherwise, it must be a `Buffer` or binary-encoded string.

 - `{Function} cb` Function called with the result.
 It's passed the following arguments: